Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Row space membership

-We now divide the proof into three cases, depending on whether $\vect{v}$ is in the \emph{polynomial} row span of $\matr{A}$ (as checked by the protocol), the \emph{rational} row span of $\matr{A}$, or neither.
+We now divide the proof into three cases, depending on whether $\vect{v}$ is in the polynomial row space of $\matr{A}$ (as checked by the protocol), the rational row space of $\matr{A}$, or neither.

-\paragraph{Case 1: $\vect{v}\in\rowsp_{\F[x]}(\matr{A})$.}
+\paragraph{Case 1: $\vect{v}\in\rowsp_{\F[x]}(\matr{A})$}

 Here we want to prove that an honest Prover and Verifier succeed with costs as stated in the theorem.

 The vector $\vect{u}$ as defined in \cref{step:rowmem_computeug} must exist by the definition of $\rowsp_{\F[x]}$, and computing $\vect{u}$ can be completed by the Verifier according to \cref{lem:linsolve} in the stated cost bound.